Welcome! If you are a parent of a child who struggles with emotional, behavioral or mental health challenges, ACMH exists to help you!

 - Family ~ almost all of ACMH’s staff are family members who themselves have navigated the mental health and other family service systems for their own children with mental health challenges.

-- The Premier Voice of Advocacy for children and youth with mental health challenges and their families in Michigan!
+- The Premier Voice of Advocacy for children & youth with mental health challenges and their families!

 - MI’s Federally funded by the Substance Abuse and Mental Health Services Association (SAMHSA) to serve as the Statewide Family Network for Michigan.